Dr. Sutherland introduced his biodynamic principles 73 years ago, which has evolved into a never-ending journey of love

-Potency is a subtle substance, a living ‘fluid within a fluid,’ and to sense this potency you must be still and wait, … for nothing ... then your attention will become soft, unfocused, unfixed, and free, and the potency of life may by grace reveal itself to you and become your guide.
-Your free attention will be moved by the potency of the Breath of Life, which expresses through the midline and distributes as the whole-body motion of life that brings coherence and healthy function to all systems throughout the client’s entire body.
+Potency is a subtle substance, a living ‘fluid within a fluid,’ and to sense this potency you must be still and wait, … for nothing ... then your attention will become soft, unfocused, unfixed, and free, and then the potency of life may by grace reveal itself to you and become your guide.
+Here, your free attention is moved by the potency of the Breath of Life, which expresses through the midline and distributes as the whole-body motion of life that brings coherence and healthy function to all systems throughout the client’s entire body.

-You sense primary respiration as a living fractal array that simultaneously wells up the midline longitudinally and breathes in the transverse body-wide.
+You sense primary respiration as a living fractals that simultaneously well up the midline longitudinally and breathes in the transverse body-wide.
 Although primary respiration contains the fluid drive, it is distinct.
-By analogy fluid drive moves like a small stream in the pond of primary respiration.
+By analogy fluid drive moves like a small stream inside the pond of primary respiration.
 Primary respiration is the potency that invisibly shifts the fluid drive from point to point in the client’s subtle body, and if the fluid drive dwells in particular local area, which is the motion present, it resolves specific inertial motions, or fluid lesions, in the body.

-By contrast, an inertial motion is by definition an automatically repeating pattern that is frozen in time, which drains the life forces from the body.
+By contrast, an inertial motion is, by definition, an automatically repeating pattern that is frozen in time, which drains the life forces from the body.
 The potency of primary respiration restores the forces of life by transmuting inertial patterns back to their original ever-changing fractal state.
-In the body, this process of transmutation liquefies the gelled ground substance and returns it to a functioning whole body fluid (See Ground Substance in the Appendix of Stillness).
+In the body the process of transmutation liquefies the gelled ground substance and returns it to a functioning whole body fluid (See Ground Substance in the Appendix of Stillness).

 The following analogy points to this indescribable living fractal process.
 The path of a fish as it moves around in an aquarium is the fluid drive.
 The fish’s particular undulating bodily motility is the motion present, and the tidal motion of the entire fish tank is primary respiration.
 If you only focus on the fish’s journey in the tank (fluid drive) or on its specific bodily gestures (motion present).